The ultimate guide to making your WordPress site load faster (image optimization, plugin bloat + Google PageSpeed)

 Caching is the thing that will make the biggest difference to your site’s loading time.
 Just installing a caching plugin on your site can halve the loading time of your site.

-A third option exists for caching.
-WP Rocket is a premium caching plugin with pricing starting at $39.
+WP Rocket is a premium caching plugin with pricing starting at $49.
 It’s the fastest caching plugin available.
 Various independent tests show the plugin to be significantly faster than the most popular free offerings (and all other paid plugins).
 WP Rocket is packed with features – but also makes itself easy to set up.
 You get the best of both worlds.

 As with hosting, if the speed of your site is important to your bottom-line, it makes sense to get the very best tools available, and that would be WP Rocket.
-Otherwise, Super Cache or Total Cache will do a very good job – and all three are much better than doing nothing at all.
+Otherwise, WP Super Cache or WP Fastest Cache will do a very good job – and all three are much better than doing nothing at all.

 Optimize images and load them quickly